 Firing on Shiv Sena functionary in Mumbai; assailant nabbed

-A Shiv Sena functionary was injured after an unidentified person opened fire on him in suburban Vikhroli on Thursday morning, a police official said.
-The incident took place around 8 am near Sai Mandir in Tagor Nagar area of Vikhroli, he said.
+A 55-year-old Shiv Sena functionary was injured after a man opened fire on him in suburban Vikhroli on Thursday morning, a police official said.
+The incident took place around 7.15 am on the premises of Sai Mandir in the Tagore Nagar area of Vikhroli, he said.

-The Sena functionary, identified as Shekhar Jadhav, sustained injuries on his hand and was admitted to Godrej Hospital in Vikhroli, the official said.
-The assailant was caught by passers-by and handed over to police, he added.
+The Sena functionary, Chandrashekhar Jadhav, was sitting in the temple premises when the man, identified as Abhay Vikram Singh (22), fired four to five rounds at him from a gun, the official at Vikhroli police station said.
+Jadhav sustained injuries on one of his shoulders and was admitted to Godrej Hospital in Vikhroli, he said.

+Jadhav's son, who was present there at the time of the incident, and some other locals caught hold of the assailant and beat him up before handing him over to police.
+The accused, a native of Allahabad in Uttar Pradesh, also sustained injuries in the thrashing and was admitted to Rajawadi Hospital, the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)